 Next, the new rules for constants are introduced.
-As already been mentioned, it is well-known that functions f with zero arguments correspond to objects in the universe of discourse.
-For this reason, a distinction between constants and function names is, strictly speaking, not necessary.
+As constants correspond to that functions f with zero arguments, a distinction between constants and function names is, strictly speaking, not necessary.
 So the rules for constant names correspond to rules for 1-ary functions (i.e. functions f with $dom(f) = \emptyset$).